omise/omise-android/docs/3d-secure-v2.md

 startActivityForResult(intent, AUTHORIZING_PAYMENT_REQUEST_CODE)
 ```

-After the end-user had completed the authorizing payment process,  the `onActivityResult()` function will be called, you can handle the authorizing payment result in there.
+After the cardholder had completed the authorizing payment process,  the `onActivityResult()` function will be called, you can handle the authorizing payment result in there.

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {